osisoft/PI-Adapter/V1/Configuration/Data filters configuration.md

 # Data filters configuration

-OSIsoft adapters can be configured to perform data filtering to save network bandwidth.
+PI adapters can be configured to perform data filtering to save network bandwidth.
 Every data item in the data selection configuration can be assigned the id of a data filter.
 The adapter will then filter data for those data items based on the data filter configuration.

 ## Configure data filters